DragonSSS/curated-list-of-top-75-leetcode-questions/README.md

 - [x] LeetCode #632 Smallest Range Covering Elements from K Lists
   - [description](https://leetcode.com/problems/smallest-range-covering-elements-from-k-lists/)
   - [solution](https://github.com/DragonSSS/curated-list-of-top-75-leetcode-questions/blob/master/leetcode/src/main/java/leetcode/heap/SmallestRangeCoveringElementsFromKLists.java)
-  - hint: pq + greedy, every time we have `lists.size()` number of nums in the pq from lists, track the max nums if we offer new num into pq and poll() minimum num from minHeap to compare range, until one of lists exhausted, e.g, imagine that each list only contains one number
+  - hint: pq + greedy, every time we have `lists.size()` size of numbers in the pq from sorted lists (start from first/smallest num), track the max num (and start and end of min range) if we offer new num into pq and poll() minimum num from minHeap to compare range, until one of lists exhausted, e.g, imagine that each list only contains one number

 ### Design